abisop/nuttx-docs/en/platforms/arm/stm32f1/boards/maple/index.md

     from source.)

 2. Start the DFU loader (bootloader) on the maple board.
-You do this by resetting the board while holding the "Key" button.
+You do this by resetting the board while holding the \"Key\" button.
 Windows should recognize that the DFU loader has been installed.

 3. Flash the nuttx.bin to the board use dfu-util.
-Here's an example:
+Here\'s an example:

          dfu-util -a1 -d 1eaf:0003 -D nuttx.bin -R

 For anything not clear, we can refer to LeafLabs official document: